magpylib/magpylib/docs/_pages/page_01_introduction.md

 ## Position and orientation

 All Magpylib objects have the `position` and `orientation` attributes that refer to position and orientation in the global Cartesian coordinate system.
-The `position` attribute is a numpy ndarray, shape (3,) or (m,3) and corresponds to the coordinates $(x,y,z)$ in units of [mm].
+The `position` attribute is a numpy ndarray, shape (3,) or (m,3) and corresponds to the coordinates $(x,y,z)$ in units of mm.
 By default every object is created in the origin of the global coordinate system, at `position=(0,0,0)`.
 The `orientation` attribute is a scipy [Rotation object](https://docs.scipy.org/doc/scipy/reference/generated/scipy.spatial.transform.Rotation.html) and corresponds to the object orientation relative to its initial state.
 By default objects are created with initial orientation, `orientation=None`, which is the unit rotation.
 The initial orientation of every object, e.g. current loop lies in the x-y plane, is described in the respective class docstrings.

 ```python
 import magpylib as magpy